 Yes, just come straight to the Con and pick up your badge from the Attendee check-in booth.
 We highly recommend advanced pick-up, as you’ll probably have to wait in line the day of the Con.

 - Will there be child-friendly activities?

 Absolutely!
-For our youngest superheroes, there will be a Ghostbusters and superhero training camp hosted by the Fort Collins Ghostbusters and Poudre River Public Library District.
-The Library booth will also have crafts and supplies to draw.
-Geek-inspired storytimes will be available to RSVP to, as well as a LOT of photo opportunities.
-For older kiddos, we have a video game lounge and table top gaming area, Minecraft room with hourly reservations, and panels specifically for kiddos who want to learn how to create something of their very own.
+For our youngest superheroes, there will be a Ghostbusters and superhero training camp hosted by the Fort Collins Ghostbusters and other great groups.
+For older kiddos, we have a video game lounge and table top gaming area, and panels specifically for kiddos who want to learn how to create something of their very own.